tobberacing/ButtonKit/README.md

 * Style - Filled, bordered, plain or destructive
 * Layout - Regular, detail in center, detail to the right, icon

-These parameters makes this button class highly customisable.
+These parameters makes the `Button` class highly customisable.

 ## Styles